 1. INTRODUCTION

-The coronavirus disease (COVID-19) is an infectious disease caused by severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) (Gorbalenya et al, 2020; Peeri et al, 2020).
+The coronavirus disease (COVID-19) is an infectious disease caused by Severe Acute Respiratory Syndrome Voronavirus-2 SARS-CoV-2) (Gorbalenya et al, 2020; Peeri et al, 2020).
 It affects millions of people around the world, constantly fuels debate in the scientific community and remain a serious worry for health authorities (WHOa, 2020).
 Since its emergence in December 2019 in Wuhan city, Hubei province of China, the virus has continued to spread at an impressive speed, increasing in number of cases and deaths from day to day.
-As of May 28th, 2020 up to 5,593,631 confirmed cases and 353,334 deaths associated to COVID-19 have been reported across countries affected by the pandemic (WHOb, 2020).
+As of May 28th, 2020 there were up to 5,593,631 confirmed cases and 353,334 deaths associated to COVID-19 across countries affected by the pandemic (WHOb, 2020).

 Coronaviruses are enveloped non-segmented positive-sense RNA viruses that belong to the Nidovirales order, Coronaviridae family (Gorbalenya et al, 2020, Siddell et al, 2019).
 Due to its pathogenic and highly contagious nature, the virus causes infections in humans manifested by fever, cough, shortness of breath and difficulty breathing (Poutanen, et al 2020).
 In more severe cases, the infection can cause pneumonia, Severe Acute Respiratory Syndrome (SARS) and kidney failure (Huang, et al 2020).
 In general, a healthy person is contaminated by coming into contact with projections (buccal and/or nasal) from an infected person or while touching surfaces accidentally contaminated by the virus (Guo Y-R, 2020).

-Like other continents, Africa did not escape the COVID-19 pandemic and in May 2020, 65,956 cases and 1,846 deaths were reported across the continent (WHOa, 2020).
+Like other continents, Africa failed to escape the COVID-19 pandemic and in May 2020, nearly 70,000 cases and more than 1,800 deaths were reported across the continent (WHOa, 2020).
 This balance sheet increase to 27.4 million by November 2022.
 At the beginning of the pandemic, a vast majority of governments around the world, including those in Africa, were increasing awareness campaigns to curb the spread of the disease.

 Cameroon, like many countries in the world, was not been spared by the COVID-19 pandemic.
 Since its very first COVID-19 positive case identified in the capital city (Yaoundé) on March 6th 2020, the disease continued to spread over the ten regions of the country and by May 28th, a total of 5,436 confirmed cases and 177 deaths had been reported (WHOb, 2020).
 In response to the emergence of COVID-19 pandemic in the country, the government developed a strategic plan and, on March 17th 2020 implemented a series of preventive measures to contain the spread of COVID-19 (Ngute, 2020).
 These included the closing of the country borders, promoting public knowledge about COVID-19 through mass media, clinical management of suspected and confirmed cases, contact tracing and respect of hygiene measures recommended by the World Health Organization (WHO) such as regular hand washing, social distancing and wearing of face masks in public places.
 However, as with many community health problems, the knowledge, attitudes and practices (KAP) of the population play a major role in the compliance of control measures.
 Moreover, there was little evidence-based information on the Cameroonians’ awareness about COVID-19.